markjprice/cs12dotnet8/docs/sql-server/README.md

 - The namespace: `--namespace Northwind.EntityModels`
 - To use data annotations as well as the Fluent API: `--data-annotations`

+> The `Data Source` can have many different values, as shown in the [Data source aka server name](#data-source-aka-server-name) section.

 6. In `Customer.cs`, add a regular expression to validate its primary key value to only allow uppercase Western characters, as shown in the following code:
 ```cs
 [Key]